-This sounds so incredibly weird.
-But I add freshly ground black pepper to my pumpkin pie filling.
+This sounds so incredibly weird, but I add freshly ground black pepper to my pumpkin pie filling.
 It’s bizarre, I know.
 But I’m being serious.
-I got this tip from the genius kitchen crew over at King Arthur Flour.
+I got this tip from the genius kitchen crew over at King Arthur Baking.
 And I am forever grateful.
 Because this little addition turns your pumpkin pie into the BEST pumpkin pie.
-No one will know it’s there!
-Except for you.
-And they will all be wondering what makes this spiced pie so good.
-A pinch of pepper.
+No one will know it’s there except for you.
+And they will all be wondering what makes this spiced pie so good… it’s a pinch of pepper.

 How to Avoid Cracks in Pumpkin Pie

 Silky yet thick, this pumpkin pie cuts beautifully as long as it is baked for the right amount of time.
 The bake time is about 55-60 minutes.
 At this time, the center of the pumpkin pie will be slightly wobbly.
 It will set as it cools.
 Careful not to overcook; overcooking it will cause the filling to crack.

 So from my kitchen to yours, enjoy The Great Pumpkin Pie Recipe.
 And if you’re looking for more inspiration for your dessert table, here are all of our favorite Thanksgiving pies.Print

 Bursting with flavor, this pumpkin pie recipe is my very favorite.
 It’s rich, smooth, and tastes incredible on my homemade pie crust and served with whipped cream.
 The pie crust leaves are purely for decor, you can leave those off of the pie and only make 1 pie crust.
 You can also leave off the sugared cranberries.

 - 1 cup (120g) fresh cranberries*

 - Homemade Pie Dough (full recipe makes 2 crusts: 1 for bottom, 1 for leaf decor)